-Around here, we love discovering new and helpful budgeting tips.
+Around here, we love discovering new personal budgeting tips.
 And through all of our budgeting experience, we have learned a lot of them.
 In fact, looking back, there are a ton of things we wish we would have known early on that would have been extremely helpful.
 And that’s why we decided to write this post.

-Budgeting Tips For Beginners
+Personal Budgeting Tips For Beginners

 As a beginner, budgeting can be overwhelming.
 You are not just forming a new habit, you are adopting a new way of life.
 But, if you understand how to make budgeting work to your advantage, you will be much more likely to stick with it.